Moreitu1985/More-itumeleng/README.md

 # Moreitumeleng
 About Me
-i there! 👋 I'm **Moreitumeleng**, a dedicated and hard-working Computer Science student with a passion for learning to develop and design programs.
+Hi there! 👋 I'm **Moreitumeleng**, a dedicated and hard-working Computer Science student with a passion for learning to develop and design programs.
 I enjoy solving problems through code and am committed to improving my skills every day.

 I have a strong foundation in programming and continue to explore various technologies to build impactful solutions.